-To reach the median growing-season Secchi-Chlorophyll a TSI target of 63.4, the chlorophyll a concentration needs to be at least 25 mg/m3.
+To reach the median growing-season Secchi-Chlorophyll a TSI target of 63.4, the chlorophyll a concentration needs to be at least 25 mg/m.
 This concentration relates to a Secchi transparency value of 1.14 meters according to the relationship given in Figure 15.
-The median Secchi-Chlorophyll a TSI based on 25 mg/m3 chlorophyll a and 1.136 meter Secchi transparency is 60.17, which provides a slight measure of safety from the target value of 63.4.
-This chlorophyll a concentration (25 mg/m3) is also more than adequate to help meet the pH standard criterion of 9.0.
-According to the regression equation in Figure 7, 70 mg/m3 chlorophyll a relates to a pH of 8.99.
-So getting the inlake growing-season chlorophyll a concentration down to 25 mg/m3 should meet the TSI based target and meet the pH standard criterion.
+The median Secchi-Chlorophyll a TSI based on 25 mg/m chlorophyll a and 1.136 meter Secchi transparency is 60.17, which provides a slight measure of safety from the target value of 63.4.
+This chlorophyll a concentration (25 mg/m) is also more than adequate to help meet the pH standard criterion of 9.0.
+According to the regression equation in Figure 7, 70 mg/m chlorophyll a concentration down to 25 mg/m should meet the TSI based target and meet the pH standard criterion.